Computer-integrated manufacturing: CIMOSA

 CIMOSA (Computer Integrated Manufacturing Open System Architecture), is a 1990s European proposal for an open systems architecture for CIM developed by the AMICE Consortium as a series of ESPRIT projects.
-The goal of CIMOSA was "to help companies to manage change and integrate their facilities and operations to face world wide competition.
+The goal of CIMOSA was "to help companies to manage change and integrate their facilities and operations to face worldwide competition.
 It provides a consistent architectural framework for both enterprise modeling and enterprise integration as required in CIM environments".

 CIMOSA provides a solution for business integration with four types of products: